More innovation budget, less bureaucracy.

 - Application Process: Companies must submit their applications electronically during specified periods announced by the National Council of Science and Technology (CONACYT).
 Required documentation includes proof of tax compliance, detailed breakdowns of R&D expenses for the prior three fiscal years, and relevant intellectual property registrations.

-2025 (Projections)
+2025 (Forecasts)

 - Potential Enhancements: Discussions are underway regarding the introduction of additional tax incentives to attract foreign investment, particularly in sectors such as electric vehicles, semiconductors, rare earth minerals, batteries, and electronics.
 These incentives aim to position Mexico as a favorable destination for companies looking to relocate their supply chains closer to key markets.